Before shortened NASA SLS rocket engine test, officials predicted only a 50 percent chance of complete success

 But in the private briefing, officials said the warning would have triggered an abort of an actual launch “just as it would have stopped a [Space] Shuttle launch,” according to the briefing participant’s notes.
 “You want to launch with full redundancy.”

+During the news conference, Jeff Zotti, the RS-25 program manager for Aerojet Rocketdyne, confirmed that if the controller “had detected the failed sensor before liftoff we would have paused and fixed the sensor.”

 After the test, NASA officials also said they noticed a “flash” around one of the engines.
-On Tuesday, the agency said the “temperatures in the core stage engine section were normal” and that the thermal blankets used to protect the engines from the extreme heat “did their job and protected the rocket.”
+On Tuesday, the agency said that the “temperatures in the core stage engine section were normal” and that the thermal blankets used to protect the engines from the extreme heat “did their job and protected the rocket.”

 In the private briefing, officials said there were no “indications of any leaks or fire.”
 If another test is required, it would take between three and four weeks to prepare, they said.